lamabeta/assembly-language/flags-register-cheat-sheet.md

 - `PUSHF` : Pushes the FLAGS register onto the stack.
 - `POPF`  : Pops the FLAGS register from the stack.

-**Happy Coding!** 🎉

-Let me know if you want a printable PDF or more examples!